Amos

 Amos as a Given Name

 If ya’re considering the name Amos for yar child, ya’ll be in good company.
-This name has been used by many famous people throughout history, including musician Amos Lee, author Amos Oz, and civil rights activist Amos T. Hall.
+This name has been used by many famous people throughout history, including musician Amos Lee, author Amos Oz, & civil rights activist Amos T. Hall.

 Similar Names to Amos